acuschwarze/mathematics-and-ai/final-projects/research_summaries.md

 ---

-**Title:** The Devil is in the Detail: Simple Tricks Improve Systematic Generalization of Transformers
+# The Devil is in the Detail: Simple Tricks Improve Systematic Generalization of Transformers

 **Authors:** Róbert Csordás, Kazuki Irie, Jürgen Schmidhuber